About MIT Press eBooks

 —Michael R. Williams, Professor Emeritus, Department of Computer Science, University of Calgary

-—Tom Hughes author of Human-Built World
+—Thomas Parke Hughes, author of Human-Built World